akmaurya288/react-native-screen-idle-timer/README.md

 # react-native-screen-idle-timer

-Prevent screen fron going to sleep on both iOS and Android.
+Prevent screen from going to sleep on both iOS and Android.

 ## Installation